Badak Lampung F.C.

 Badak Lampung Football Club, commonly known as BLFC, was an Indonesian football club based in Bandar Lampung, Lampung.
-They played in the Liga 2 before relegation in the 2021 season.
 Their homebase was Sumpah Pemuda Stadium.

 History

 The club was initially established in 1970 as Perseru Serui.
 In 2010, the club gained promotion to the Premier Division after finishing as the fourth-ranked Liga Indonesia First Division.

 In 2013, Perseru achieved its dream to compete at the highest football competition in Indonesia, Indonesia Super League after successfully stepping into the Premier Division Final 2013 season.

 In March 2019, Perseru was bought by a businessman in Lampung, since all clubs in Lampung were only competing in third tier league.
 No clubs in Lampung competed in Liga 1 for decades.
 Therefore, the club's home base was moved to Lampung, and the club's name was changed from Perseru Serui to Badak Lampung FC.
 However, they only competed for a year (five years overall) in 2019 Liga 1, were relegated to Liga 2 for 2020 season, and then to Liga 3 for 2022 season.

+Badak Lampung disbanded after their last match in the 2021 Liga 2 season.